-So, in case it had slipped your mind, there has been – and continues to be – a pandemic.
+So in case it had slipped your mind, there has been – and continues to be – a pandemic.
 The incredibly contagious COVID-19 has swept across the world, practically forcing the entire planet to shut up shop.
-This has greatly affected individual’s lives and global economies alike, as all watched income rates tumble.
+This has greatly affected individuals’ lives and global economies alike, as all watched income rates tumble.
 As the pandemic unfolded, tourism became the most affected industry in the United Kingdom.
-As travel came to a halt, revenues dropped by around 90% and many jobs were lost or put at risk, as the waves and variants came and went.
+Travel came to a halt, revenues dropped by around 90% and many jobs were lost or put at risk, as the waves and variants came and went.
 It was a strange moment when the country went into quarantine, a moment the economy was totally unprepared for.

 But remember, missing out on our annual two weeks away didn’t just affect us.
-It didn’t even just extend to the workers here in the UK.
-Those who would have welcomed you, served you and accommodated you during your stay have also been adversely affected, as well as the businesses who inevitably missed out on your custom.
+It didn’t even just extend to workers here in the UK.
+Those who would have welcomed you, served you and accommodated you during your stay have been adversely affected too, as well as the businesses who inevitably missed out on your custom.
 Nowhere has this effect been more pronounced than across Africa.

-Tourism is a vital industry that brings an irreplaceable amount of money to the vast and diverse continent of Africa.
+To the vast and diverse continent of Africa, tourism is a vital industry that brings an irreplaceable amount of money.
 It made up 8.8% of Kenya’s economy in 2019 and 8.6% of South Africa’s economy, providing 1.5 million jobs to people across the country.
 Kenya had lost $750 million on tourism alone by July 2020, half of its income when compared to 2019 profits ($1.5 billion).

-For example, if you book a few days at Kicheche Bush in Kenya, a portion of the money will go towards their charity, the Kicheche Trust, which provides vital education to children in the area and supports the empowerment of women.
+For example, if you book a few days at Kicheche Bush in Kenya, a portion of the money will go towards their charity, the Kicheche Trust.
+The trust provides vital education to children in the area and supports the empowerment of women.
 By making the sustainable choice, you will be ensuring the local community benefits from your visit, with no extra effort required on your part.

 “As travel gets back on its feet, you can help the communities of Africa get back on their feet too.
 It’s time to see the world again.”